Government MDAs Urged To Embrace Use Of Statistics

 Related post

-By Evans Najuna Kampala – Uganda Bureau of Statistics (UBOS), has confirmed that it will use geographical information system (GIS) technology…
+By Evans Najuna Kampala – The executive director of Uganda National Bureau of Statistics (UBOS), Dr. Chris Ndatira Mukiza has assured…

 Leave a Reply